 How does one do this?
 So far states in the region have for the most part prevented justice conflicts from getting out of hand by not rocking the boat and pretending to resolve them through dialogue.
 This approach, in effect, embraces and tolerates ambiguity.
 And fortunately for proponents of this quintessentially “ASEAN way,” there is ambiguity aplenty.
 China, for example, has never fully articulated exactly what rights it claims in the South China Sea.
 Other countries are more precise about their claims, specifying exactly which islands they believe are theirs and how far their maritime jurisdictions extend; but as the Philippines’ ongoing arbitration case makes clear, what kinds of maritime entitlements attach to “features” such as reefs and shoals is ambiguous under international law, and potentially politically explosive.

 In addition to international law, all claimants use historical arguments to defend their claims.
 The historical record is contested also, and murky at best.
 Even the status of some of the claimants is ambiguous.
-China and Taiwan, for example, have essentially the same claim, but it is not entirely clear whether China and Taiwan are one claimant or two (and if two, whether Taiwan is the kind of political entity that enjoys the sovereign prerogative even to make maritime and territorial claims).
+China and Taiwan (Province of China), for example, have essentially the same claim, but it is not entirely clear whether China and Taiwan are one claimant or two (and if two, whether Taiwan is the kind of political entity that enjoys the sovereign prerogative even to make maritime and territorial claims).

 Ambiguity, of course, is no guarantee against conflict.
 The world rightly worries that the status quo is unstable.
 But in any case it is unclear how much longer the ambiguity can last.
 If the Permanent Court of Arbitration rules that it has jurisdiction in the Philippines’ case and clarifies maritime entitlements, one important legal ambiguity will be resolved.
 And if Wang’s statement telegraphed irredentist intentions, important ambiguities about China’s precise claims may also soon be resolved, almost certainly at the cost of blood.